dernorberto/confluenceDumpWithPython/README.md

 ## Improvements

+[ ] Update all links from downloaded pages to the local copies [ ] Add to headers the parent page and page labels
 [ ] Create an index of the pages to use as a TOC.
 [ ] Create a page layout to display TOC + articles.
 [x] Copy `styles/site.css` into `output/styles/` if not present.

 ## Version History

+* 1.3
+  * Added Space export (flat folder structure)
 * 1.2
   * Added better HTML header and footer.
   * Added page labels to HTML headers.